dennisnyamweya/Password-Locker/README.md

 * cd Password-Locker
 * python3.6 run.py
 ## Known Bugs
-There are no known bugs and if found contat me via email.
+There are no known bugs and if found contat me via email.You can also pass information to me via the issues section.
 ## Technologies Used
 {Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}
 ## Support and contact details